Mateus20Barros/Mateus20Barros/README.md

 💜 I'm verry passionate about technology. <br>
 👨‍💻 My focus is on *__Front-end development__*. <br>
 🤩 I like to do something that makes other people happy. </br>
-📚 Always focused on obtaining new knowledge in this wonderful world that is web development. <br>
+📚 Always focused on obtaining new knowledges in this wonderful world that is web development. <br>
 🌎 In my free time a like to learn languages as **_`English`_** and **_`Spanish`_** . <br>

 ##